intersystems-community/vscode-objectscript/docs/ServerSide.md

 The query string of the `uri` property accepts several parameters that control filtering and display of the server-side entities.
 The examples below access the USER namespace on the server whose definition is named 'myserver'.

 - `isfs://myserver:user?type=cls`, shows only classes
-- `isfs://myserver:user?type=rtn`, shows only routines, mac, int and inc files
+- `isfs://myserver:user?type=rtn`, shows only mac, int and inc files
 - `isfs://myserver:user?generated=1`, shows generated files as well as not generated
 - `isfs://myserver:user?filter=%Z*.mac,%z*.mac`, comma-delimited list of search options, ignores `type`.
 The default is `*.cls,*.inc,*.mac,*.int`.
 To see all files, use `*`.
-- `isfs://myserver:user?flat=1`, a flat list of files does not split packages as folders.
+- `isfs://myserver:user?flat=1`, a flat list of files.
+Does not split packages as folders.
+Cannot be combined with `csp`.
+- `isfs://myserver:user?project=prjname`, shows only files in project `prjname`.
+Cannot be combined with any other parameter.

 The options `flat` and `generated` can be combined with each other, and with `type` or `filter`.
 If `filter` is specified, `type` is ignored.